Shopping Cart

 About the Playwright:

-Joe Pintauro (1930-2018) was an award-winning American playwright and and former priest.
-He graduated from Fordham University in New York City with an M.A. in American Literature before studying Theology for four years at Niagara University.
+Joe Pintauro (1930-2018) was an award-winning American author, poet and prolific playwright in late 20th century New York.
+A former priest, he graduated from Fordham University in New York City with an M.A. in American Literature before studying Theology for four years at Niagara University.
 He is the acclaimed author of two novels, several volumes of poetry, and a plethora of plays.
 He is best known for works such as Raft of the Medusa, Cacciatore, and Men's Lives.

 Related Products